bmeg/sifter/Playbook.md

 > Type: *string*

 : Python code to be run

+ -  gpython

+> Type: *string*

+: Python code to be run using GPython

 The `python` section defines the code, and the `method` parameter defines which function from the code to call